 - 1 With the SiriusXM source selected, tune to channel 1. - You should be able to hear the preview channel.
-If not, check the SiriusXM Connect Tuner and antenna installation and connections, and try again. - 2 Tune to channel 0 to locate the Radio ID. - 3 Contact SiriusXM listener care by phone at (866) 635-2349 or go to siriusxm.com/activatenow to subscribe in the United States. - 4 Provide the Radio ID. - The activation process usually takes 10 to 15 minutes, but can take up to an hour.
-For the SiriusXM Connect Tuner to receive the activation message, it must be turned on and receiving the SiriusXM signal. - If the service is not activated within the hour, go to http://care.siriusxm.com/refresh or contact SiriusXM Listener Care by phone at 1-866-635-2349.
+If not, check the SiriusXM Connect Tuner and antenna installation and connections, and try again. - 2 Tune to channel 0 to locate the Radio ID. - 3 Contact SiriusXM listener care by phone at (866) 635-2349 or go to siriusxm.com/activatenow to subscribe in the United States.
+Contact SiriusXM by phone at (877) 438-9677 or go to siriusxm.ca/activatexm to subscribe in Canada. - 4 Provide the Radio ID. - The activation process usually takes 10 to 15 minutes, but can take up to an hour.
+For the SiriusXM Connect Tuner to receive the activation message, it must be turned on and receiving the SiriusXM signal. - 5 If the service is not activated within the hour, go to http://care.siriusxm.com/refresh or contact SiriusXM Listener Care by phone at 1-866-635-2349.